 Pokémon Legends Arceus has been a pleasant experience for me, but it is certainly not perfect.
 I felt like the new changes and gameplay loop are a nice addition and a step in the right direction.
 But, as I have mentioned throughout this review, I do worry that this game will suffer when it comes to the long term.
 From what I have played, I do feel like once you have encountered most of the Pokémon and done most of the quests, this game will have very little replay ability.
 As this game focuses on the completion of the Pokedex.
 Once you have done it, there is little to be done.
 But this is something to come back to.

-Overall, I am going to give Pokémon Legends Arceus a solid 7/10.
+Overall, I am going to give Pokémon Legends Arceus a solid 8/10.
 Fun gameplay off the bat.
-But the story does bring that down a bit and I have doubts over replay ability.
 Got your own thoughts?
 Feel free to drop them down below.
 I hope you are all ready for the game storm that is coming with February, keep an eye out for a Dying Light 2 review over the next week or two.